Sunday, 22 April 2007

 The song that led to my first pop star crush:

 Shang-A-Lang - Bay City Rollers.
-Guitarist Eric Faulkner.
-Dark hair and blue eyes has always done it for me, and yes, I did dress in the tartan as well.
+Guitarist Eric Faulkner (pictured).
+Dark hair and blue eyes has ALWAYS done it for me, and yes, I did dress like that as well.

 The song that reminds me of my first true love:

 She Sells Sanctuary - The Cult.
-A Ford Capri, a packet of Marlboro and a favourite, quiet spot by the canal....
+A Ford Capri, a packet of Marlboro and a favourite quiet spot by the canal for skinny dipping.
+Happy days....

 The song that's guaranteed to make me dance:

 Love Will Tear Us Apart - Joy Division.
-New Order performed LWTUA at the Manchester for Cancer concert last summer.
+New Order performed LWTUA at the Manchester for Cancer concert.
 The first time I've heard it performed live.
 I danced in the aisle and could have died happy at that moment.

 My favourite holiday track: